-• Only the user who grants a privilege can revoke that privilege.

-- A single user can be assigned the same privileges for a database object by any number of other users.
-A REVOKE issued by a user only removes privileges previously assigned by that particular user. - Privileges granted to all users with PUBLIC can only be removed by revoking privileges from PUBLIC. - When a role is revoked from a user, all privileges that granted by that user to others because of authority gained from membership in the role are also revoked.
+- Only the user who grants a privilege can revoke that privilege. - A single user can be assigned the same privileges for a database object by any number of other users.
+A REVOKE issued by a user only removes privileges previously assigned by that particular user. - Privileges granted to all users with PUBLIC can only be removed by revoking privileges from PUBLIC. - When a role is revoked from a user, all privileges that granted by that user to others because of authority gained from membership in the role are also revoked. - For more information about the REVOKE ENCRYPT ON ENCRYPTION and REVOKE DECRYPT permissions, see Chapter 13, "Encrypting Your Data" in the Data Definition Guide..

-Examples The following isql statement takes the SELECT privilege away from a user for a table:

-REVOKE SELECT ON COUNTRY FROM MIREILLE;
+Examples The following isql statement takes the SELECT privilege away from a user for a table: REVOKE SELECT ON COUNTRY FROM MIREILLE;